Essex County Cricket Club: Earliest cricket in Essex

 It is almost certain that cricket reached Essex by the 16th century and that it developed during the 17th century with inter-parish matches being played.
-The first definite mention of cricket in connection with the county is a highly controversial match in 1724 between Chingford and Mr Edwin Stead's XI, which is recorded in The Dawn of Cricket by H. T. Waghorn.
+The first definite mention of cricket in connection with the county is a highly controversial match in 1724 between Chingford and Edwin Stead's XI, which is recorded in The Dawn of Cricket by H. T. Waghorn.
 The venue is unknown but, if it was at Chingford, it is also the earliest reference to cricket being played in Essex as well as by an Essex team.
-The game echoed an earlier one in 1718 as the Chingford team refused to play to a finish when Mr Stead's team had the advantage.
-A court case followed and, as in 1718, it was ordered to be played out presumably so that all wagers could be fulfilled.
-We know that Lord Chief Justice Pratt presided over the case and that he ordered them to play it out on Dartford Brent, though it is not known if this was the original venue.
+The game echoed an earlier one in 1718 as the Chingford team refused to play to a finish when Stead's team had the advantage.
+A court case followed and, as in 1718, it was ordered to be played out, presumably so that all wagers could be fulfilled.
+Lord Chief Justice Pratt presided over the case, and he ordered them to play it out on Dartford Brent, though it is not known if this was the original venue.
 The game was completed in 1726.

-The earliest reference to a team called Essex is in July 1732 when a combined Essex & Herts team played against the London Cricket Club.
+The earliest reference to Essex in a team name is dated July 1732, when a combined Essex & Hertfordshire team played against London.
 In July 1737, there was London v Essex at the Artillery Ground, London winning by 45 runs.
 In a return game at Ilford on 1 August 1737, Essex won by 7 runs.
 References are then occasional until 1785 when the Hornchurch Cricket Club became prominent.
-This club had a strong team that was representative of Essex as a county.
-However, the sources differed among themselves re whether the team should be called Essex or Hornchurch.
-But there is no doubt that Essex was a First-Class county from 1785 until 1794, after which the county strangely and abruptly disappeared from the records for a long time.
-An Essex CCC was formed and held fixtures in 1860 and held an Annual General Meeting in 1861, but no further reference is seen until 1876.
+Hornchurch had a strong team that was arguably representative of Essex as a county, and the sources differ among themselves on that point as both Essex and Hornchurch were used as the team name.
+Essex played in important matches until 1794, after which the county abruptly disappeared from the records for a long time.
+An Essex club was formed to play some minor matches in 1860.
+They held an Annual General Meeting in 1861, but there are no further references until 1876.